-Of course, animals do not just have the right not to be made to suffer under my scheme; they also have a prima facie right to life.
-This has much more radical implications for animal agriculture than a simple end to factory-farming.
-It means that killing an animal to eat that individual's flesh is a rights violation and thus ordinarily morally impermissible.
+The majority of milk and eggs presently consumed come from animals who suffer terribly.
+Indeed, thus if we are to raise animals for their milk and eggs, we must raise them in accordance with their wellbeing.
+This will require an end to intensive farming practices and of course will result in more expensive dairy products.
+At this point, many proponents of animal rights will disagree.
+They argue that veganism is mandatory, and not only because pain is presently inflicted on farmed chickens and dairy cows.
+The claim is that even in 'ideal' free-range conditions, where animals do not suffer pain and have room to move about outdoors. deliberately raising confining them, and extracting food from them is exploitative and undermines their dignity.
+Animals do not just have the right not to be made to suffer, they also have a prima facie right to life.
+This has much more radical implications for animal agriculture than a simple end to factoryfarming.
+It means that killing an animal in order to eat that individual's flesh is a rights violation and thus ordinarily morally impermissible.
 Thus, even if an animal leads a good life under free-range conditions, it is still wrong to kill that animal for food.
-Animals have an interest that their lives continue so that they may have future valuable experiences.
-Essentially then, if this right to life is grounded, we should stop raising animals to kill them and eat their flesh.
+Animals have an interest that their lives continue in order that they may have future valuable experiences.
+Essentially then, if this right to life is grounded, we should stop raising animals in order to kill them and eat their flesh.
 We wish to examine four common objections that might count against assigning a right to life for farm animals.

 First of all, it might be argued that granting such a right would be a gross violation of our fundamental human freedoms.
 It is often claimed that while some people may want to be vegetarian for whatever reasons, that is up to them.
 However, to force it on people is to impose a way of life that not everyone accepts.
 To stop people eating meat, it could be argued, is akin to making people follow the same religion: both are unwarranted infringements upon our liberty.
-However, this argument fails because it does not understand the purpose of this thesis.
-We are not outlining a theory of what we think is a good life.
+However, this argument fails because it does not understand the purpose of this work.
+We are not outlining a theory of what we think is the good life.
 Rather, we are delineating a scheme of moral rights and obligations.
 If one of our obligations is not to kill animals for food, then this is an obligation for all.
-And yes, of course, this limits our freedom, just as our obligation not to kill humans for food limits our freedom.
+And yes, of course this limits our freedom, just as our obligation not to kill humans for food limits our freedom.